Researchers teach AI to write haikus

 “Poetry is a creative endeavor that is highly difficult to both grasp and achieve with any level of competence,” wrote Aguiar and Liao.
 “Our task was to generate high-quality haikus using artificial intelligence and deep learning.”

 As one might well imagine, imbuing an AI model with creativity — or at least what might pass for creativity — wasn’t an easy task.
 The pair initially set out to tackle tanka poems, or Japanese poems consisting of five lines (the first and third of which have five syllables and the other seven), but the form’s lengthier nature and a lack of proper corpora forced them to switch course.
-(In contrast to tanka poems, Haikus contain seventeen syllables instead of 31 and three short lines that don’t rhyme.)
+(In contrast to tanka poems, haikus contain seventeen syllables instead of 31 and three short lines that don’t rhyme.)

 The team’s work on haiku generation began with sample set sourcing, which entailed scraping and parsing “several hundred” poems from the electronic text archive Bartleby.
 But they soon realized that they’d need a larger data set, so they tapped an 8,000-work-strong open source collection of haikus scraped from popular poem websites.